Climate investing

 Responsibility

 No one can ignore climate change, least of all investors, as we have the means to put money to work where it can make a difference.
+Investors must take clear action to decarbonize portfolios and aim to achieve net zero by 2050.
 Active ownership can also help transform companies.
 With great power comes great responsibility.

 Climate investing is more than just the next big thing